 One of Australia's greatest cooks is Maggie Beer, co-star of The Cook and The Chef, and producer of her own range of food products.
 For some time, I have owned one of Maggie's cookbooks, Maggie's Kitchen, and I have been eyeing up her Sultana Grape Cake ever since then.

 The Sultana Grape Cake contains 3 cups of sultana (green) grapes and the zest of 4 lemons, which combine to produce a fresh, fruity cake.
-Maggie also made this cake on The Cook and The Chef, and you can find the recipe here.
+Maggie also made this cake on The Cook and The Chef.
+The recipe was inspired by a recipe in a cookbook that Maggie had called Riches from the Vine.

 The top of the cake is supposed to have grapes on it - unfortunately, mine all resolutely sank into the cake.
 No matter - I still think it is quite handsome, don't you?